 - Employment Insurance premiums (8 cents)

-- Non-resident withholding taxes, customs import duties, energy taxes and excise taxes and duties on alcohol and tobacco (8 cents)
+- Non-resident withholding taxes, customs import duties and excise levies (8 cents)

 - Goods and Services Tax (11 cents)